bennettslin/BobtailMethodApp/README.md

 ### Known unknowns
 + Deleting a composition should cascade down and delete its critiques as well.
++ Database queries should probably use sequelize to join tables, rather than rely on async to nest individual queries.
 + Major styling!

 ### Unknown unknowns
 + Sound is God-awful...
+Figure out how to implement sound fonts, or else tinker with waveforms and envelopes.
-+ Stop button should change back to play when composition ends.
++ Stop button should change back to play when playback completes.
-+ Show notated music on staff line rather than string literal
++ Show notated music on staff line rather than string literal.